giorginolab/vmd_plumed/README.md

 ==========

 Toni Giorgino
-Consiglio Nazionale delle Ricerche (IN-CNR)

 A Plumed collective variable analysis tool for VMD
 ------------

-The PLUMED-GUI collective variable analysis tool is a plugin for the Visual Molecular Dynamics (VMD) software that provides access to the extensive set of collective variables (CV) defined in the PLUMED.
+The PLUMED-GUI collective variable analysis tool is a plugin for the [Visual Molecular Dynamics (VMD)](https://www.ks.uiuc.edu/Research/vmd/) software that provides access to the extensive set of collective variables (CV) defined in the PLUMED.
 It allows you to:

 - analyze the currently loaded trajectory by evaluating and plotting arbitrary CVs
 - use VMD's atom selection keywords to define atom groups and ready-made templates for common CVs